Definition of Divorce

 - dissolution of marriage

-- A (noun) divorcée is a divorced individual, typically referring to a female and a (noun) divorcer (verb) divorces another individual for (adjective) divorceable or (adjective) divorcive reasons.
+- A (noun) divorcée is a divorced individual, typically referring to a woman and a (noun) divorcer (verb) divorces another individual for (adjective) divorceable or (adjective) divorcive reasons.

 - Family and Kinship Resources – Books, Journals, and Helpful Links